Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 * Software delivery is too slow
 * Competition is gaining competitive advantages by delivering software faster and better
 * Bugs are too often introduced in unrelated parts of the system on deployments
-* Software code gets too messy and hard to maintain
+* Software code gets too messy and hard to test and maintain
 * Deploying the entire application on every change is getting inefficient
 * Specific parts of the application need scaling and/or high performance, but not the whole thing